 By adding a theme to your event, you’re separating it from any other party or gathering you’ve hosted.
 Whether you choose a color, a country or even a movie, you can add little anecdotes into your decorations, food and music.
-Even if you don’t want to make a big deal of your New Year’s Eve party, setting a theme for your event is just a way to add an aspect of fun to the party.
+Even if you don’t want to make a big deal of your New Year’s Eve party, setting a theme for your event is just one way to add an aspect of fun to the party.

-Make a signature cocktail
+Make a Signature Cocktail

 If you’re planning an event around a day-time barbecue, why not create your own, refreshing drink to mark the occasion.
 Even if you are always the designated barbecue host, having your own cocktail will separate this party from the rest.